Dags is a mega cool dude who resides

 If you want to see how the show turned

-out, episodes of it can be found here
+episodes of season 2 can be found here

 In his normal life (yes believe it or